Causal Set Quantum Gravity and the Hard Problem of Consciousness: Events in General Relativity

 \subsection{Order}

-There is a physical precedence order relation on point-events in GR that I will denote by the symbol $\prec$.
-Some axiomatic formulations of GR allow spacetimes in which there is no order of precedence because the spacetimes contain closed causal curves but it is a prediction of causal set theory that such spacetimes are unphysical and do not belong to ``GR proper.''
+An event $E$ is more than merely the collection of its point-sub-events: to reconstruct $E$ from its point-sub-events, one needs to know the physical precedence order relation on the point-sub-events together with the spacetime volume measure of $SS(E)$ \cite{Malament:1977}.
+I will denote by the symbol $\prec$ the physical precedence order relation on point-events in GR.\footnote{The usual term for the precedence order relation $\prec$ in GR textbooks and papers is the \textit{causal relation}.} Some axiomatic formulations of GR allow spacetimes in which there is no precedence order relation because the spacetimes contain closed causal curves.
+In this article I will assume that the precedence order exists because it is a prediction of causal set theory that such spacetimes with closed causal curves are unphysical and do not belong to ``GR proper''.

 Given any two point-events, $p$ and $q$, in the spacetime substrate of an event $SS(E)$, either $p \prec q$ ($p$ precedes $q$) or $q \prec p$ ($q$ precedes $p$) or $p$ and $q$ have no order.
 Phrases synonymous with ``$p\prec q$'' are $p$ precedes $q$, $q$ is preceded by $p$, $p$ is before $q$ and $q$ is after $p$.
 Two point-events $p$ and $q$ that are unordered are not simultaneous; there is no physical concept of simultaneity in GR.
-If two point-events $p$ and $q$ are unordered then no physical influence propagates from $p$ to $q$ nor from $q$ to $p$, according to the principle of relativistic causality that holds in GR.\footnote{The usual term for the order relation $\prec$ in GR textbooks is the \textit{causal relation}.}
+If two point-events $p$ and $q$ are unordered then no physical influence propagates from $p$ to $q$ nor from $q$ to $p$, according to the principle of relativistic causality that holds in GR.

 Consider now our firecracker explosion event.
 In the region $SS(E_{fire})$, GR tells us what the order of precedence is.
 Assuming that gravitational interactions can be neglected $SS(E_{fire})$ will be a region of 4D Minkowski space.
 In an {inertial coordinate} system $\{x^0, x^1, x^2, x^3\}$, if $p$ has coordinates $(p^0, p^1, p^2, p^3)$ and $q$ has coordinates $(q^0, q^1, q^2, q^3)$ then $p\prec q$ if and only if $p^0 < q^0$ and $ (p^1 - q^1 )^2 + (p^2- q^2)^2 + (p^3- q^3)^2 \le (p^0 - q^0)^2$.
 The units of the coordinates are chosen so that the speed of light equals 1 in these units.